jona1115/gemmini-rocc-tests/README.md

 # Test Branch for Project-SADD-MaMA

-This is the branch used in Project SADD MaMA.
+- This is the branch used in Project SADD MaMA.
 See [here](www.todo.com) for more details.
+- This is branched off the forked directory's 1a1a1c6 commit.
+- This is to be used with other directories forked by me, eg [Chipyard](www.todo.com), [Gemmini](www.todo.com), and [BOOM](www.todo.com).

 ---
+Below content are from original README

 # Quickstart
 1. Clone submodules: